-PCs and Macs are available to students in the Learning Resource Centres at University Centre, Quarry Hill and Harrogate College.
-In addition, some programmes may provide students with Chromebooks for their personal study use.
-The Study Zone in the University Centre provides working spaces with access to power for students wishing to work on their Chromebooks or laptops.
+PCs are available to students in many parts of the campus', notably the Study Zone in the University Centre and the Learning Resource Centres at Harrogate College.
+In addition some programmes may provide students with Chromebooks for their personal study use.
+The Study Zone across different campuses provides working spaces with access to power for students wishing to work on their Chromebooks or lap-tops.